|Format:||Hardcover w/ Jacket|

 Principle #7: Being called to leadership in the church is a call to a life of willing sacrifice and service.

-Principle #8: A spiritually health leadership community is characterized by the humility of approachability and the courage of lovinghonesty.
+Principle #8: A spiritually healthy leadership community is characterized by the humility of approachability and the courage of loving honesty.

 Principle #9: Where your leaders look for identity will always determine how they lead.

 Principle #10: If a leadership community is formed by the gospel it will always be committed to a lifestyle of fresh starts and new beginnings.

 Principle #11: For church leaders, ministry longevity is always the result of gospel community.

 Chapter 12: Presence